-How to Engage Retail Employees and Boost Store Performance
+How to Engage Store Employees and Boost Performance

 Learn About Engaging Retail Workers to Improve Productivity, Sales, and Customer Approval In Stores

 An engaged retail employee is far more likely to engage a customer in a meaningful way.
 But what does that mean, and how do you motivate and manage store employees effectively?

 Well, a store associate who is friendly, knowledgeable, and enthusiastic about their job will leave a much more positive impression on their customers and co-workers than one who clearly can’t wait for their shift to end—and we all know which one a customer would prefer to interact with.